Eating well can help kids with cancer feel better and cope with the side effects

 Kids with cancer are at high risk for infection, so it's very important to know

-This means washing your hands well before handling food or after touching things like
+food safely.
+This means washing your hands well before handling food or after

 It also means things like keeping hot foods hot and cold foods cold.
 Prepared food